-During the meeting, the ambassador said that the Iranian government was willing to release Mr. Levinson, who was being held by Iran, if the U.S. helped delay an assessment criticizing Iran’s nuclear activities.
+During the meeting, the Iranian ambassador said that his government was willing to release Mr. Levinson, who was being held by Iran, if the U.S. helped delay an assessment criticizing Iran’s nuclear activities.
 “The ambassador made it clear that they have Robert Levinson and that they are willing to release him without conditions,” said the report.
 “They do, however, want tangible, ‘symbolic’ assurances that the messages they are sending have been received at the highest levels.”
-It is unclear what actions, if any, American officials took after the ambassador’s remarks in Paris.
+It is unclear what actions, if any, American officials took after the meeting.

 In January 2016, President Barack Obama said Iran had “agreed to deepen our coordination as we work to locate Robert Levinson.”
 Secretary of State John Kerry stated a day later that “the Iranians are cooperating” in the effort.
 However, at a press briefing on October 18, 2016, State Department spokesman Mark Toner said the Iranians “haven’t lived up to” their commitment to providing information about Mr. Levinson’s whereabouts.

 In 2017, a National Security Council spokesperson said executive-branch officials had contacted Mr. Levinson’s relatives to promise them that the Trump administration was prioritizing his case.

 In October of 2019, the United Nations Working Group on Enforced or Involuntary Disappearances informed the Levinson family that “According to the statement of Tehran’s Justice Department, Mr. Robert Alan Levinson has an on going case in the Public Prosecution and Revolutionary Court of Tehran.”
 However, Tehran later said that the “on going case” was simply an investigation of Mr. Levinson’s disappearance.